nest/nest-simulator/doc/htmldoc/nest_behavior/random_numbers.rst

 Randomize the membrane potential
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To set the membrane potential at creation, just pass a random distribution as the ``V_m`` value.
+To set the membrane potential at creation, just pass a random distribution as the :hxt_ref:`V_m` value.

 ::